zelon88/Storage_Monitor/README.md

 CURRENT VERSION DATE: 4/23/2019

-VERSION: v1.7 - Fix lots of bugs.
-Redesign entire script.
+VERSION: v1.9 - Fix bugs with string comparison.

 DESCRIPTION:
 A simple script for monitoring storage devices for added/removed volumes and and adequate disk space.

 PURPOSE:
-To monitor TFPM storage devices for changes and/or disk space issues that need to be manually addressed.
+To monitor company storage devices for changes and/or disk space issues that need to be manually addressed.

 INSTALLATION INSTRUCTIONS:
 1. Copy the entire "Storage_Monitor" folder into the "AutomationScripts" folder on SERVER (or any other network accesbible location).